Department of Religion

 Theta Alpha Kappa

 The Seton Hall chapter of Theta Alpha Kappa (TAK), the National Honor Society for Religious and Theology, is hosted and supported by the Department of Religion.
 TAK's mission is to honor and promote academic excellence in the disciplines of religious and theological studies.
-Members include undergraduate and graduate students, as well as faculty.
+Members include students, as well as faculty.

 Learn more about Theta Alpha Kappa»